 Using training material from Stronger Together, employees in our Procurement and HR teams have received tailored briefings on the signs and risks associated with Modern Slavery and Hidden Labour exploitation.

-Our Buyers in the Procurement team have been provided with more detailed CSR training including a section on Modern Slavery in order to provide them with a more detailed understanding of this issue and its relevance to their roles.
-This training is refreshed annually for all relevant employees.
-As well as formal training, the buying team has been actively involved in the development of supply chain mapping and MSA risk assessment.
-This year we have rolled out an Ethical Auditing Programme and our buyers have been central to its implementation and success.
-We will be continuing with this agenda during our next financial year with greater capability being developed in our buying team.
+As well as formal training, the buying team continue to be actively involved in the management of ethical trade in their categories- specifically modern slavery and labour risks.
+This year we have built on the foundations of our Ethical Auditing Programme and our buyers have taken a central role in its implementation through regular tracking sessions and engagement with suppliers to conduct audits.
+We will be continuing with this agenda during our next financial year using this year’s experiences to further improve our programme management.
 A number of our team members are trained on social systems auditing (SA8000 Lead Auditor training).
 These individuals do not operate as ethical auditors but are using that training to help them understand and assess the information provided by agencies/suppliers.

 We continue to build awareness with our suppliers particularly around our ethical audit agenda and our suppliers have been critical to our programme.
+In particular we have notified and communicated with all suppliers who are assessed as high risk and we encourage their engagement with our audit programme.
+This year we focused time on our Turkish supply base and ran face to face training over 3 days with several groups of suppliers.
+This training received positive feedback and we are reviewing how we can learn from its success to continue to build knowledge and awareness with suppliers from other high-risk geographies.
 We have prepared ethical audit awareness materials for suppliers and also share common resources such as SEDEX guides with them.

 We have increased awareness on the signs and risks associated with Modern Slavery across our Management, Head Office and Manufacturing populations.
 We conduct team briefs within manufacturing on an annual basis and have provided specific members of our population, such as those who manage large numbers of employees and our security and reception staff with more detailed briefing sessions.
 Refresher training takes place annually.
-The more detailed briefing sessions have resulted in an increased level of awareness and, whilst no specific issues of concern have been identified, we have increased confidence that any concerns will be brought to management attention.
-We have included a section of this briefing session in the induction slides for all sites to ensure that all new employees are made aware of the risks and what to do should they experience or witness anything of concern.
+We have included a section of this briefing session in the induction slides for all manufacturing sites to ensure that all new employees are made aware of the risks and what to do should they experience or witness anything of concern.